 - Dan’s already had two heart attacks.
 We don’t want him to overdo it and cause further health issues.

 - This ride is going to involve 11,000feet of climbing.
 Dan is a barrel-chested weightlifter, not a lightweight whippet.

 - When it comes to workouts, Dan gets a lot of internet flak for skipping leg day.
 He’s going to regret that when it comes to hauling himself up these climbs.

 - Dan’s arse is accustomed to the finest suede recliners and ultra cushioned private jet aeroplane seats.
-Even with the best Castelli shorts in the world, his bollocks are going to feel like they are being rubbed away by coarse 40 grit sandpaper at about the 60 mile point.
+Even with the best Castelli bib shorts in the world, his downstairs region is going to feel like it is being rubbed away by coarse 40 grit sandpaper at about the 60 mile point.
 So that’s only another 270 miles to go with sore knackers.

-Can you even prepare to ride 330 miles with only a 30 day preparation time?
+Can you prepare to ride 330 miles with only a 30 day preparation time?

 We reckon a challenge like this is going to be half mental and half physical.
 With a heart rate monitor recording effort for the duration of the whole journey it should be possible to ride consistently and stay well out of the red zone, meaning that in a perfect scenario given a comfortable riding position and enough fuel, the body can keep riding all day.

 10 miles per hour is pretty relaxing, it’s just a case of being able to do it for 15 hours each day.
 The downside to travelling at this speed is that 330 miles can give provide an awfully long time to dwell on the challenge itself, and subsequently provide the time and pain to allow the mental chatter to talk you out of continuing.